idansi98/App/README.md

 ## How to use
 After you opened the app you will be at the login screen.
 You can switch back and fourth between the login and register screens at any time.
-Currently, registering will create a few demo chats for the user.

 After a successful login / signup you are treated to the chat page.
 Current functionalities include:
 - Creating a new chat